lricardo/rho-twitter/README.md

 ```
 ## Libraries

+* **GSON** is a utility for serializing and unserializing JSON objects.
+It is awesome.
+* **Retrofit2** is a high-level REST abstraction on top of HTTP for interacting with APIs.
+It may use OkHttp as HTTP client backend.
+* **signpost** is a utility for OkHttp which is the facilitates the  signing HTTP messages on the Java platform in conformance with the OAuth Core 1.0a standard.
+* **OkHTTP** is an HTTP Client.
+Retrofit needs to perform HTTP operations.

+## In this repository
-### Twitter4j
+* Master: Twitter4j Implementation

-There are multiple ways of consuming the Twitter Streaming API.
-Some, are the following:

-* Using twitter4j (the easier)
-* Using Retrofit + signpost
-* Using HttpURLConnection and implement the OAuth1a authentication workflow
+* retrofit_impl: Retrofit-based implementation

 My first choice was using Retrofit + signpost, but I had a little difficulty in understanding how to do it and I ended losing more time than needed on that.
 As such, I decided to use Twitter4j, because I wanted to focus on the application development itself (and not on the authentication workflow).
 Also, Twitter4j is very complete, Android compatible, and multi-thread enabled (it uses OkHttp in its implementation).

 In the end, I felt a little like I cheated, as consuming the API is an important part.
-So, in the branch `retrofit_impl` I'm planning to rebuild the data fetch part of the application with retrofit and signpost (which I have already working but needs the obvious integration).
+So, in the branch `retrofit_impl` I had rebuilt the data fetch part of the application with retrofit and signpost.